dorgonman/HorizonUIPluginDemo/readme.md

 	New: [UHorizonDialogueMsgTextBlock] Implement CharAdvancedDelegate, so user can add the typewriter sound in this callback.

+	New: [UHorizonDialogueMsgTextBlock] Add eventPayload for custom evnet(see example 7)

+	New: [UHorizonDialogueMsgTextBlock] Use CreateDialogueImage, CreateDialogueFlipbook, CreateDialogueTextBlock instead of NewObject for each DialogueBlockInfo, so it can be customizable in child class.

 	BugFix: [UHorizonDialogueMsgTextBlock] Should not call AddBackgroundButton if segInfo.HypertextReference not set